- Develop skills in making observations

-3. Play instrumental music that changes tempo often, fast to slow and back again.
+Step 3: Play instrumental music that changes tempo often, fast to slow and back again.
 Tell the children they're going to pretend to be raindrops falling to the ground.
 Dance together moving their bodies to the music-move slowly when the music is slow, faster as the tempo picks up.
 When the music stops, they can all fall down into puddles!
 (You may need to stop the music occasionally to regroup.)

-4. Next, give children scarves.
+Step 4: Next, give children scarves.
 Have fun holding the scarves and moving to the music.
 Try tying the scarves to children's clothing or wrists.
 Then continue your rain dance with added drama!

 Remember: Dance with children and share your enthusiasm.
 Choose a variety of types of music.
 Refrain from telling children how to move; just set a mood and allow them to be creative.

-For younger children: Encourage children to move in a well-defined area in your outdoor play space.
+Encourage children to move in a well-defined area in your outdoor play space.
 This will help to keep them safe and refrain from getting "carried away with the music" and bumping into other children or playground equipment.

-For older children: Play a variety of music with varying tempos.
+Play a variety of music with varying tempos.
 Talk with children about how the different types of music makes them feel.
 Then, give children the opportunity to demonstrate these feelings by moving independently or in small groups.